VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > comprehensive unit and integration tests, and the test team also
 > performed exploratory and performance testing on the application.

-## Using Tests to Help Developers Understand Message Flows
+## Using tests to help developers understand message flows

 A common comment about implementations that use the CQRS pattern or that use messaging extensively is the difficulty in understanding how all of